StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

           - "0.0.0.0:9001:9001"
     ```

 Place this [Docker Compose file](https://raw.githubusercontent.com/TheHive-Project/Cortex/master/docker/docker-compose.yaml) and the corresponding [.env file](https://raw.githubusercontent.com/TheHive-Project/Cortex/master/docker/cortex/.env) in an empty folder, then run `docker-compose up`.
-Cortex is accessible on port 9001/tcp by default, which you can customize in the compose file.
+Cortex is available on port 9001/tcp by default, which you can customize in the compose file.

 !!!
 Tip "Advanced configuration"
-    For advanced configuration, visit [our Docker Templates repository](https://github.com/TheHive-Project/Docker-Templates).
+    For advanced configuration, visit [the StrangeBee Docker Templates repository](https://github.com/TheHive-Project/Docker-Templates).

 ## Running Cortex with Podman

+Podman is an open-source container engine designed as a drop-in replacement for Docker.
+It allows you to run containers without requiring a daemon and can run in rootless mode for improved security.

 Like Docker, Podman can run the Cortex container image as well as its analyzers.
 The examples below assume you run the containers in rootful mode.

 For Cortex to interact with Podman, it requires access to the [Podman socket](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html).
 On some systems, Podman automatically installs and enables this socket service.